raph-amiard/fosdem-presentations/langkit.md

 ### Automatically generated C bindings

-So that it is very easy to generate bindings to any languages the users wants.
+So that it is very easy to generate bindings to any languages the users wants

 ### First class citizen Python bindings

-- Python is the de-facto scripting language of the Langkit ecosystem.
+- Python is the de-facto scripting language of the Langkit ecosystem
 - Everything possible in Ada is possible in Python

-## Use multiple generated libraries from python !
+## Use multiple generated libraries from Python!

 ```python
 import libadalang as lal # Langkit generated lib for Ada